auspicious3000/autovc/README.md

 ## AUTOVC: Zero-Shot Voice Style Transfer with Only Autoencoder Loss

+## Checkout our new project: Global Rhythm Style Transfer Without Text Transcriptions https://github.com/auspicious3000/AutoPST

-## Checkout our new project: Unsupervised Speech Decomposition for Rhythm, Pitch, and Timbre Conversion https://github.com/auspicious3000/SpeechSplit
+### Checkout our new project: Unsupervised Speech Decomposition for Rhythm, Pitch, and Timbre Conversion https://github.com/auspicious3000/SpeechSplit

 This repository provides a PyTorch implementation of AUTOVC.